 pass an intermediate pump in the drainage canal (metal boxes on a wooden platform).
 The blue enamel water gauge here, shows that the water is 5,50 m under sea level.

 pass the ‘corner’ of Amstelveen: along its east side there is an equally sharp urban edge, the line of a planned Amsterdam-Rotterdam motorway.

 at the main pumping station, the road rises to the first dike.

 This is not the river dike: the water drains into an intermediate canal.
 This is the ring canal of the Bovenkerker polder.
 Water is pumped from polders into ring canals, and then another step into rivers or lakes – multiple water levels are characteristic of the Dutch polder landscape.

 instead of going directly to the river, turn right in the direction of Nes a/d Amstel, passing the pumping station.
 Cycle on alongside the ring canal.

 Four landscape elements are visible here: the river-dike, a strip of grassland about 100 to 300 m wide, the ring canal, and the regular ditches in the low-lying polder.
 Its depth is the result of turf-cutting: it had become a lake like the Amstelveense Poel, and was drained around 1765.
 Strips of higher ground were often left at the margin of the turf-cutting, called bovenlanden or ‘upper lands’.
 The grassland on the left is an example: it is about 3 m higher than the polder.

 after 300 m pass the remains of a windmill.
 There may be cattle on the road.

-Originally there were 10 windmills here, to drain the polder – the predecessor of the diesel pumps.
+Originally there were 10 windmills here, to drain the polder – the predecessors of the diesel pumps.

 approaching the village of Nes, cross the canal on a wooden cycle bridge.
-100 m further, stop at the open space on your left, facing the church
+About 150 m further, stop at the open space on your left.

 exit the churchyard through the front gate, and turn right along the bank of the Amstel river.